frovedis/frovedis/doc/manual/python/dataframe/df_agg_func.md

     Age     27.4791 12.8333
     Score   12.8333 145.333

-**When using 'other' parameter, both inputs must be frovedis series.
+**In the below example, while using 'other' parameter, both inputs must be frovedis series.
 Also, the output returned by this method will be a float value.**

 For example,